ZhenyingZhu/StudyNotes/SystemDesign.md

 Broadcast hash joins

-- one map-side join case: a large dataset join with a small dataset that can be loaded entirely in RAM
+- one map-side join case: a large dataset join with a small dataset that can be loaded entirely in RAM **[KEY]**
 - store the small dataset as a hash table, then process the large dataset and do join inline
 - can have multiple map tasks.
 Each process a small set of the large dataset
-- broadcast: each map task has one copy of the small dataset
+- broadcast: each map task has one copy of the small dataset **[KEY]**
 - Pig replicated join uses it

 Partitioned hash joins

-- the map task partition can be same as the input partition, so one map task only needs to read from one input partition
+- the map task partition can be same as the input partition, so one map task only needs to read from one input partition **[KEY]**
 - Hive bucketed map joins

 Map-side merge joins

 - if the inputs are both partitioned and sorted, no need to have the small dataset fits in the memory.
 Can iterate over both datasets
-- the inputs are normally generated by previous MapReduce jobs
+- the inputs are normally generated by previous MapReduce jobs **[KEY]**

 MapReduce workflows with map-side joins

 - reduce-side join outputs are sorted by the join key
-- map-side join outputs are sorted same as the marge input
+- map-side join outputs are sorted same as the large input
 - to know the dataset physical layout, like number of partitions, by which keys the data are partitioned and sorted, etc., can use HCatalog or Hive metastore to store such metadata

 The Output of Batch Workflows